This is part 1 of the Getting Started with Power BI series.

 Power BI also has the capability of integrating with other Microsoft products like SQL Server Reporting Services (SSRS), Excel, and other Office 365 products.
 The report developer can utilize already existing Excel and SSRS reports by bringing in snapshots of PivotTables, Charts and cell ranges.
 Then you’re able to upload and pin the items onto a dashboard.

 For developing, the two options are:

 For this tutorial, I will be using the Power BI Desktop to develop.
-You will also want to sign up for the web version (Power BI Service).
+You will also want to sign up for the web version (Service).
 There is a free version that currently allows up to 1GB of data to be stored.
 There are also mobile versions if you plan on presenting it in various forms.
-The mobile version is very similar to the Power BI Service, but the interactions and dashboard styles may vary from one platform to another.
+The mobile version is very similar to the Service, but the interactions and dashboard styles may vary from one platform to another.

 Mobile versions can be found here:

-The Power BI Desktop is very useful in creating the reports and publishing them up to the Power BI Service.
+The Desktop is very useful in creating the reports and publishing them up to the Service.
 From there you can link and share dashboards with your team.

-For part 2, we will dive into pulling the data and manipulating it within Power BI Desktop.
+For part 2, we will dive into pulling and manipulating data.
 Read Part 2.